• Loading stock data...

 Mark Walter is wasting no time reshaping the Lakers in his image.

-Joey and Jesse Buss, members of the family that controlled the franchise for nearly five decades until late last month, have been fired from the front office roles they held, effective immediately, a team source confirmed to Front Office Sports.
+Joey and Jesse Buss, members of the family who controlled the franchise for nearly five decades until late last month, have been fired from the front office roles they held, effective immediately, a team source confirmed to Front Office Sports.

-The booting of the Buss brothers from the Lakers front office is part of a reorganization of the team’s basketball operations department that will also see “much of the scouting staff” fired, according to ESPN.
+The booting of the Buss brothers from the Lakers’ front office is part of a reorganization of the team’s basketball operations department that will also see “much of the scouting staff” fired, according to ESPN.

 Joey Buss had served as alternate governor and VP of research and development, while Jesse Buss was assistant general manager.